blargoflatsome/COD/content/c/story-beats.md

 > This is an experimental leveling system and is subject to change during play.

+## How it works
-Story Beats are little milestones in your character's story, and advancement is simple: you choose two personal and one party Story Beat at the end of each session (and at character creation).
-If you trigger the circumstances of each beat, you gain XP.
-Once you've hit a given beat you can't choose it again.
-Two players may not take the same Story Beat at the same time.
-A beat that hasn't been achieved can be abandoned at the end of a session and replaced or kept for the next session.
+Story Beats are little milestones in your character's story, and advancement is simple:

+you choose **2 Basic**, **1 Advanced** and as a group you pick **1 Party** Story Beat at the end of each session (and at character creation).
+If you trigger the circumstances of a Story Beat during play, you gain XP!

+### Be Aware That...
+- Once you've acheived a given Story Beat you can't choose it again.
+- Two players may not take the same Story Beat at the same time.
+- A beat that hasn't been achieved may be abandoned at the end of a session and replaced or kept for the next session.
+- You will never have more than 2 Basic, 1 Advanced, and 1 Party Beat active at any time.

+> **Important**:
+> you only get credit for accomplishing active Story Beats.
+So if you get cursed but don't have "get cursed" as a Story Beat, you don't get credit.

+### XP
+- 2 basic = 1 XP
+- 1 advanced = 1 XP
+- 1 party = 1 XP each
+- 6 XP = 1 level

+> **Important**:
-When picking Story Beats, remember your desperation; the DM will consider how your Story Beats bring you closer to achieving it.
+> Remember your desperation; Story Beats bring you closer to acheiving your Desperation.
+They will be interpreted by the DM in that context.

-Story Beats are broken down by character archetype just to help with organization.
-You can pick a goal from any list.

-Take your time and look over the list, as you may find Story Beats that fit well together to accomplish at the same time or Story Beats you can do now that will open opportunities to accomplish bigger ones later.
+### Extra Details
 My goal is to keep each of you roughly the same level, so this system also allows me to see who to focus on and ensure I'm not ignoring anyone as I try to provide each of you opportunities to complete your goals.

-The party goals are another way to ensure everyone is gaining XP, but they also keep you all on the same page with what you are ultimately trying to do.
-They also give each of you clear ways to betray the party to accomplish personal goals.
-Normally you might be tempted to feel bad about that, but nobody can fault a player for going for XP.
+The party goals are another way to ensure everyone is gaining XP.
+They also keep you all on the same page with what you are ultimately trying to do.
+They may even give each of you clear ways to betray the party in order to accomplish personal goals.

+### A Note on Player v.S.
+Player
+Normally you might be tempted to feel bad about working against the party, but nobody can fault a player for gaining XP.
 Just be prepared to deal with the in-character consequences.

-> Important note: you only get credit for accomplishing active Story Beats.
-So if you get cursed but don't have "get cursed" as a Story Beat, you don't get credit.

-> - 2 basic goals = 1 XP
-> - 1 advanced goal = 1 XP
-> - 1 party goal = 1 XP each
-> 4 XP = 1 level
+The other players may not hold it against you, but their character will.

+PVP is allowed so long as it is fun and fits the story.
+Killing a fellow party member is lazy and not fun.
+Earning your own XP by getting tricky revenge on a fellow player is fun.

+## Picking Story Beats
+Story Beats are broken down by character archetype just to help with organization.
+You can pick them from any list.
+Take your time and look over each list.
+You may find Story Beats that fit well together or Story Beats you can do now that will open opportunities to accomplish others later.

-> The presented Story Beats are examples.
-If you think of something not listed, present it to the DM for approval.
-I have attempted to create a balanced list of good, indifferent, and evil Story Beats.
+> Disclaimer: The presented Story Beats are merely examples.
+If you think of something not listed, or wish to modify one, present it to the DM for approval.
+Especially as you get to know your character and their personal story better.

+::Tabs{tabs="Basic, Advanced, Player"}
+#tab-0
-## Basic Personal
+## Basic Personal Story Beats
-Basic personal goals are intended to be easier goals you can accomplish in a session or two.

 ### General